ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Dallas Tuition Information

-Remember, the total cost of tuition isn't the final cost for attending college.
-Many students pay much less than the total tuition after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.
+Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students owe far less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make the amount you do have to pay out of pocket feel more doable until you've finishing school and found a job.

-University of Dallas is a private, religious institution, so it has the same tuition for students from Texas as it does for students who live in other states.
+University of Dallas is a private, religious institution, which means it has the same tuition for residents of Texas as it does for residents from other states.

 Explore other Texas colleges